mapereztorres/spirou/README.md

 # JupyterSPI
-Jupyter code that estimates the radio emission from star-planet interaction
+Jupyter code that estimates the electron-cyclotron radio emission from star-planet (Sub-Alfvénic) interaction